Istiaq-Alam/Shell-Programming/Bash/README.md

 # Bash Commands Reference for Linux Terminal

 This repository contains a comprehensive list of basic Linux bash commands for beginners to get familiar with terminal usage.
-Each command is provided with its syntax, example, and explanation for ease of learning.
+Each command is provided with its syntax, example, output, and explanation for ease of learning.

 ---